Colin-Majoor/Colin-Majoor.github.io/README.md

 Following is the analysis results by region:

 (The more upward the blue bar, the greater the total severity of natural disasters suffered by the area during the statistical time, and vice versa.
-The more upward the blue bar, the greater the total severity of natural disasters suffered by this area during the statistical time, and vice versa.
 The higher the green and red bars, the higher the intensity of the discussion on climate change related topics in the region at the corresponding time, and vice versa.)

  <img src="images/western_eu.png" width="250"/>